japinol7/the-codemaster/README.md

 	                        using the full screen display mode.
 	  -d, 			--debug
 	                        debug actions, information and traces
+	                        This does not set the log level to debug.
+	                        Use the key shortcut ^ L_Alt + numpad_divide to toggle log levels.
 	  -t, 			--debugtraces
 	                        show debug back traces information when something goes wrong